LukasGold/LukasGold/README.md

 ## Vision & Mission 🌐

-My mission is to **transform how scientific organizations acquire, transfer, and preserve metadata, experimental data, and knowledge**.
+I want to contribute to the **transformation of how scientific organizations acquire, transfer, and preserve metadata, experimental data, and knowledge**.

 Semantic technologies — around since the 1990s — offer powerful solutions to challenges like data heterogeneity and machine readability.
 However, their complexity has limited their adoption to large-scale applications, leaving everyday scientific data handling behind.

 With the rise of **Large Language Models (LLMs)**, we now have tools that can simplify semantic annotation and contextualization during data entry.
 This opens the door to broader adoption and more intuitive data management.

-I envision a future where we realize the concept of the [**Semantic Web**](https://www.w3.org/2001/sw/) / **"Web of Doing Things"** — a dynamic, interoperable ecosystem of scientific data and tools.
+I'm inspired by the vision of a future where the concept of the [**Semantic Web**](https://www.w3.org/2001/sw/) / **"Web of Doing Things"** becomes a reality — a dynamic, interoperable ecosystem of scientific data and tools.
 My goal is to contribute by developing **practical tools and concepts** that bridge the gap between advanced IT solutions and everyday scientific practice.

 **Battery science and analytics provide an ideal starting point**, as they involve **repetitive, well-structured processes** and **complex process chains** rich in metadata.
 These characteristics make them especially suitable for demonstrating the value of semantic technologies and FAIR data practices in real-world scientific workflows.